-Any allegations of Sexual Misconduct/Sexual Activity not involving Sexual Harassment will be addressed through the procedures outlined in Board policies, the applicable Student Code of Conduct, applicable collective bargaining agreement, and/or Employee/Administrator Handbook.
+Any allegations of Sexual Misconduct/Sexual Activity not involving Sexual Harassment will be addressed through the procedures outlined in Board policies () and/or administrative guidelines, [END OF OPTION] the applicable Student Code of Conduct, applicable collective bargaining agreement, and/or Employee/Administrator Handbook.

-Because the Board is considered to have actual knowledge of Sexual Harassment or allegations of Sexual Harassment if any Board employee has such knowledge, and because the Board must take specific actions when it has notice of Sexual Harassment or allegations of Sexual Harassment, a Board employee who has independent knowledge of or receives a report involving allegations of sex discrimination and/or Sexual Harassment must notify the/a Title IX Coordinator.
+Because the Board is considered to have actual knowledge of Sexual Harassment or allegations of Sexual Harassment if any Board employee has such knowledge, and because the Board must take specific actions when it has notice of Sexual Harassment or allegations of Sexual Harassment, a Board employee who has independent knowledge of or receives a report involving allegations of sex discrimination and/or Sexual Harassment must immediately/promptly notify the/a Title IX Coordinator-within two (2) days of learning the information or receiving the report. promptly notify the/a Title IX Coordinator of receiving a report of Sexual Harassment; Neola suggests "two (2) days".
+Alternatively, the Board could make this language more open-ended-e.g., " must immediately/promptly notify the/a Title IX Coordinator of such information or report."]
 The Board employee must also comply with mandatory reporting responsibilities pursuant to R.C.
 2151.412 and Policy 8462 - Student Abuse and Neglect, if applicable.
 If the Board employee's knowledge is based on another individual bringing the information to the Board employee's attention and the reporting individual submitted a written complaint to the Board employee, the Board employee must provide the written complaint to the Title IX Coordinator.